ignaziopedone/qkd-keyserver/README.md

 - Right now, any client can access to all the REST API described before.
 However it can be useful to split the API in two different sets.
 The standard ones (`status`, `enc_keys` and `dec_keys`) can be accessed by any kind of client.
 The other API should instead be accessed by some _administration_ clients that can use those methods to modify server settings.
 In this way server settings access is restricted only to certain kind of clients.

 - Right now, as soon as a QKD Module is attached, the server try starting a key stream exchange by calling OPEN_CONNECT method with all the valid destinations it found in its list.
 In a real scenario, a QKD link must be manually set up between two destinations, hence it is better to remove the automatic start of the key exchange and define an API to manually start the exchange.

+- Right now, the list of QKD Key Servers available in the network must be manually update in the DB itself (by editing `exchangedKeys` table in `db_init.sql` file).
+An API can be proposed to register new QKD Key Servers in the network in order to simplify this procedure.